IrynaMartynchuk/MovieApp/MovieApp/Readme.txt

 user: per
 password: hansen
-url to deployed app: https://movieapplatest.azurewebsites.net/Home/ListMovies
+url to deployed app: https://movieapplatest.azurewebsites.net/Home/ListMovies the url does not work, since we do not have access to server now.

 NOTE: We have noticed that it sometimes takes time to apply all changes to the deployed version (especially for the functionalities in the Cart view - i.e. alert that pops out after confirming the order and remove